 Final consonants

-There are eight final consonants in Vietnamese, divided into three categories: semivowels, nasals and stops.
+There are eight final consonants in Vietnamese, divided into three categories: semivowels, nasals, and stops.

 Consonant | IPA | English | |